JimNtexas/Project5/README.md

 # Project5
 Udacity Project Five -Material Design

+RC2:
+Replaced Toobar with AppBarLayout and CollapsableToolbar on the activity article list Replaced ImageButton with a FloatingActionButton on the article detail vew Replaced some hardcoded xml values with named dimensions

 RC1:
 Application modified to incorporate material design elements.
 CoordinatorLayout is used for the main activity.